maxcom/lor-jamwiki/README.txt

 JAMWiki has been tested with the following software:

-  Postgres 8.0 (may work on earlier or later versions, untested) MySQL 4.1 (may work on earlier or later versions, untested) Oracle 10.2 (may work on earlier or later versions, untested) Tomcat 5.5 (should work on any app server supporting servlet 2.3, untested)
+  Postgres 8.0 (untested on other versions)
+  MySQL 4.1 (untested on other versions)
+  Oracle 10.2 (untested on other versions; requires the 10g or later JDBC drivers) Tomcat 5.5 (should work on any app server supporting servlet 2.3, untested)